Lancashire Aircraft Corporation: Routes Summer 1956

-Eric Rylands Ltd
+Eric Rylands Ltd.

-On 4 March 1949 Eric Rylands formed Eric Rylands Ltd, with his wife Joyce as co-director and secretary, as a holding company, with an address in Sandgate Road, Folkestone, Kent.
-LAC and Samlesbury Engineering were held in the new company.
+On 4 March 1949, with his wife Joyce as co-director and secretary, Eric Rylands formed Eric Rylands Ltd. as a holding company, with a registered address in Folkestone (Kent).
+LAC and Samlesbury Engineering were controlled by the new company.
 (Note: In 1950 Rylands was chairman of the British Air Charter Association (BACA), which in 1951 was replaced by the British Independent Air Transport Association (BIATA) of which he was also chairman.)
 In the spring of 1951 David Brown joined Eric Rylands Ltd as chairman, also becoming chairman of LAC and Samlesbury Engineering.
-Brown was the owner of David Brown Tractors and of Aston Martin (hence model names starting with DB).
-He had established a small airfield at Crosland Moor near Huddersfield.
+Brown was the owner of David Brown Tractors and of Aston Martin (hence the marque's cars' model names starting with DB).
+He had opened a small airfield at Crosland Moor near Huddersfield.